apache/accumulo-website/_docs-2/security/on-disk-encryption.md

 order: 5
 ---

-For an additional layer of security, Accumulo can encrypt files stored on disk.
+For an additional layer of security, Accumulo can encrypt files stored on-disk.
 On Disk encryption was reworked for 2.0, making it easier to configure and more secure.
-Starting with 2.1 On Disk Encryption can now be configured per table as well as for the entire instance (all tables).
+Starting with 2.1, On Disk Encryption can now be configured per table as well as for the entire instance (all tables).
 The files that can be encrypted include: [RFiles][design] and Write Ahead
 Logs (WALs).
 NOTE: This feature is considered experimental.
 For more information, see the [notes below](#things-to-keep-in-mind).

 ## Configuration

-To encrypt tables on disk, encryption must be enabled before an Accumulo instance is initialized.
+To encrypt tables on-disk, encryption must be enabled before an Accumulo instance is initialized.
 This is done by configuring a crypto service factory.
 If on-disk encryption is enabled on an existing cluster, only files created after it is enabled will be encrypted and existing data won't be encrypted until compaction.

 ### Encrypting All Tables

 To encrypt all tables, the generic crypto service factory can be used, `GenericCryptoServiceFactory`.
-This factory is useful for general purpose on disk encryption with no table context.
+This factory is useful for general purpose on-disk encryption with no table context.
 ```
 instance.crypto.opts.factory=org.apache.accumulo.core.spi.crypto.GenericCryptoServiceFactory
 ```